Cliffe Castle Museum: The building

-The galleries and rooms
+Galleries and rooms

-Entrance vestibule
+Entrance vestibule, Reception rooms and Great Drawing Room

 The vestibule and staircase show the Victorian eclectic Gothic Revivalist taste.
 The hammer-beam roof over the staircase imitates the 15th century, the staircase window the 14th century, and the vestibule arches the 13th century.

 The window was designed by Powells of Leeds.
 The top roundel features a copy of Raphael's Madonna and Child.
 All ten main lights of the window once contained Victorian figures in Tudor costume, but most of these were removed by Frederick Butterfield, to be replaced with clear lights or small roundels.
+In the vestibule and reception rooms are life-sized portraits of Napoleon III and Empress Eugenie.